Skip to content

 2. Individual Assignment

-I designed an ironing stand based on a design in a beginners wood working book, with the following changes
+I designed an ironing stand based on a design from a beginner woodworking book, with the following changes:

-• Made holes on the top table so that steam iron can be used (together with felt mat and cover sheet.)
+• Added holes to the top board so that a steam iron can be used with a felt mat and cover sheet.

-We went out for shopping and selected a nice laminated pine board of size 910 mm x 1820 mm. pine board
+Just after arriving in Hamamatsu, we went shopping and selected a nice laminated pine board measuring 910 mm x 1820 mm x 18 mm.
+I did not have to change the board thickness parameter of 18 mm. pine board

 2-2.
 Create CAM Toolpath

-Before coming to Hamamatsu, I found a way to automatically arrange parts flat with Fusion Manufacturing mode, however, could not find a way to export the flat model in ai nor svg file format. fusion manufacturing
+Before coming to Hamamatsu, I found a way to automatically arrange the parts flat using Fusion Manufacturing mode.
+However, I could not find a way to export the flat model as an AI or SVG file. fusion manufacturing

-Tamiya-san taught me that the easiest and quickest way to export the paths is using Shaper utility on Fusion and exporting the faces one by one as SVG and place them on Adobe Illustrator.
-Saving the ai file in the old CS format is important to be used with the Cut2D software in the next step. illustrator
+Tamiya-san taught me that the easiest and quickest way to export the paths was to use the Shaper utility in Fusion, export the faces one by one as SVG files, and place them in Adobe Illustrator.
+Saving the AI file in the old CS format was important so that it could be used with the Cut2D software in the next step. illustrator

 It was almost evening when we started cutting wood.
 First, we uploaded the Illustrator file to Cut2D.
 CUT2D

-Then configured the pocket toolpaths, profile toolpaths, and drill holes, and then exported the toolpaths to Mach 3D, the machining controller. toolpaths
+Then we configured the pocket toolpaths, profile toolpaths, and drill holes, and exported the toolpaths to Mach3, the machining controller. toolpaths

 2-3.
 Milling

-First I drilled the holes to fix the workpiece.
-And then fixed the workpiece with the screws. fixing
+First, I drilled holes to fix the workpiece in place.
+Then I secured the workpiece with screws. fixing

 The machine was controlled using Mach3 CNC software, and I used the same setting as the group assignment.